FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

 #### TemperatureUnits

-These values are used to determine the temperature unit.
+Values used to determine the temperature unit.

 ```python
 CELSIUS = "C"